eabz/llama-auctions-subgraph/README.md

 - `codegen`: generates the graph specific structures from the abi.
 - `build`: compile the subpgrah code.
 - `deploy`: deploy the subgraph to the hosted service.
-- `lint`: runs the linter in all the files.

 Check [package.json](./package.json) for other useful scripts.